 One of the most common filter types you’ll come across when looking for an air purifier is a HEPA filter.
 HEPA stands for High Efficiency Particulate Air.
 This type of filter is rated to capture 99.97% of harmful particles from the air.
 For this reason, it’s the most highly recommended type of air purifier by doctors and allergists.
 It gets rid of most allergens and dust particles that cause breathing problems.

-You’ll discover that this filter type also goes by the name “Ionizer.”
-Both names are interchangeable.
-It works by sending out negatively charged ions into the air that attach to positively charged particles.
-This includes dust and other common allergens that have a positive charge.
+Devices that use this type of air filtering go by the name “Ionizer.”
+It works by sending out negatively charged ions into the air that attach to positively charged particles like dust and other common allergens.
 Once this bond is made, these particles become very heavy and can’t remain in the air.
 Therefore, they fall to the ground and don’t enter into your lungs when breathing.

 Other Things You Should Consider